pegkhiev/Mission-to-Mars/README.md

 <img width=500px alt="Jupyter code" src = "https://github.com/pegkhiev/Mission-to-Mars/blob/master/images/juputer_code.png">

 ### 2) Add New Elements to the Flask App
 The complete code is included in the file in this repo.
 Below are the two screenshots of the new elements added to the flask app.
-New elements added are:

 <img width=400px alt="homepage" src = "https://github.com/pegkhiev/Mission-to-Mars/blob/master/images/Homepage.png"><<img width=400px alt="scraping page" src = "https://github.com/pegkhiev/Mission-to-Mars/blob/master/images/scraping_page.png">

+The following Bootstrap elements are used:

 2.1) Adding four hemispheres images as thumbnails